Environment Settings

 /home/userB/robots

-If you want to define a path variable other than them, configure settings in the following dialog, which is displayed by selecting the main menu “File” - “Project File Options” - “Path Variable Settings”.
+If you want to define other path variables, configure them in the following dialog that appears when you select “File” - “Project File Options” - “Path Variable Settings” from the main menu.

 ../_images/PathVariableEditor.png

-When you finish editing, click the “Apply” button to record the contents of the edit as environment settings.
+When editing is finished, press the “Apply” button to record the edited content as environment settings.